 Nadir Jeevanjee studies the physics of clouds, radiation, and climate.
-He holds a Ph.D. in Physics from UC Berkeley, and is currently a Harry Hess Post-Doctoral Fellow in the Geosciences Department of Princeton University, where he is also affiliated with Princeton's Department of Atmospheric & Oceanic Sciences and the Geophysical Fluid Dynamics Laboratory.
+He is a Research Physical Scientist at NOAA’s Geophysical Fluid Dynamics Laboratory in Princeton, NJ.
+He was previously the Harry Hess Post-Doctoral Fellow in the Geosciences Department of Princeton University and affiliated with the Princeton Department of Atmospheric & Oceanic Sciences.
+He holds a Ph.D. in Physics from UC Berkeley.

-Aaron Match is a Ph.D. student studying Atmospheric and Oceanic Sciences at Princeton University.
-Aaron studies the processes that lead to the observed winds and chemical distributions in Earth’s stratosphere, which is the layer of the atmosphere that contains the protective ozone layer.
+Aaron Match is a National Science Foundation postdoctoral research fellow at New York University.
+Aaron received his Ph.D. in Atmospheric and Oceanic Sciences at Princeton University.
+Aaron researches the processes that lead to the observed winds and chemical distributions in Earth’s stratosphere, which is the layer of the atmosphere that contains the protective ozone layer.
 Aaron earned a B.Sc. in Atmospheric Science at Cornell University.

 Nathaniel Tarshish is a graduate student studying the physics of climate at UC Berkeley.
 Prior to graduate school, he earned a B.Sc. in Mathematical Physics from Brown University, and investigated ocean fluid dynamics as a researcher in Princeton University’s Department of Geosciences.

 Emma Ignaszewski supports Climate Up Close by crafting accessible communications tools that maintain scientific integrity.
-In the professional sphere, Emma works at the Good Food Institute, creating a sustainable, healthy, and just food system.
+In the professional sphere, Emma works at the Good Food Institute, accelerating the alternative protein industry to progress towards a sustainable, healthy, and just food system.
 She has a background in TEDx organizing, served as an AmeriCorps volunteer in Central New York, and earned a B.A. in English from Cornell University.